akramarenkov/flow/limit/README.md

     data := []int{1, 2, 3, 4, 5, 6, 7, 8, 9, 10}

     // Preferably input channel should be buffered for performance reasons.
-    // Optimal capacity is in the range of 1e2 to 1e6 and should be determined
+    // Optimal capacity is in the range of 1e2 to 1e6 input := make(chan int, 100)
-    // using benchmarks
-    input := make(chan int, 10)

     opts := limit.Opts[int]{
         Input: input,